-This exponential growth rate measures the exponential growth in time, of the initial deviation from the linear shear.
-In the cases we simulated, the exponential growth rate can be as large as $\sg = 0.25$.
-The exponential growth rate here can also be regarded as a measure on how fast the flow is initially leaving the linear shear to transient turbulence.
-In Figure \ref{grth2}, we show the velocity $L^2$ norm deviation of the same solution but from the moving frame of the slow drifting of the oscillatory shear (\ref{sdr}).
-We denote by $u_0$ the velocity field given by (\ref{sdr}).
-Comparing Figure \ref{grth} and Figure \ref{grth2}, one can see that the time instant of the peak of the first pulse agrees quite well for $n=1,2$.
-For $n=3$, the initial random perturbations almost overwhelm the oscillatory part of the oscillatory shear.
-That is why the agreement is not that good.
-Such an agreement shows that the first pulse is generated by the linear instability of our oscillatory shear; and the slow drifting (\ref{sdr}) has very little effect on the development of the first pulse.
+This time scale agrees well with the time scale of the first pulse in the $L^2$ norm evolution of the random perturbations.
+For example, in the setting of Figure \ref{grth2}(a), $T\approx 35$ which almost coincides with the duration of the first pulse.
+That is why the flow decays after the first pulse.
+For Figure \ref{grth}(b), $T \approx 70$ which coincides with the duration of the 3 pulses.
 We can also measure the exponential growth rate of the uphill of the first pulse as for Figure \ref{grth} using the same definition (\ref{GR}).
 Here the exponential growth rate approximates the unstable eigenvalue of our oscillatory shear.
 One can see that all the exponential growth rates in Figure \ref{grth2} are very close to each other.
 When $n$ is the same and the Reynolds number $R$ is different, this fact is expected since the unstable eigenvalue of our oscillatory shear approaches its inviscid unstable eigenvalue as $R \ra \infty$.